-With the tickets, we were promised guaranteed entrance and more importantly didn’t have to wait in the ghastly line.
-Tickets secured, we walked the short 7 minutes to Mercado Coyoacán / Coyoacán Market.
-On the way, I stopped to buy a coconut for hydration from a street vendor.
+With the tickets, we were promised guaranteed entrance at our allotted time, and more importantly, didn’t have to wait in the ghastly line.
+Instead, we walked the short 7 minutes to Mercado Coyoacán / Coyoacán Market.
+On the way, I stopped to buy a coconut from a street vendor.
 Necessary in Mexico City’s daytime heat.
-The colorful market was brimming with people in tightly packed stalls, haggling for artisanal items or ordering food.
-This place was a mishmash of establishments from restaurants, to flower shops, produce & local food stands & Parisian looking cafes.
+The market was brimming with people in tightly packed stalls, haggling for artisanal items or ordering food.
+This place was a mishmash of establishments from restaurants, to flower shops, produce & local food stands & Parisian-style cafes.
 Most of the food stands offered similar Mexican dishes – tacos, burritos, tamales – with at least 8 different meats & flavors.
-I had come to the market to find souvenirs, but the smell of food was distracting enough that I hesitated only a little when my boyfriend suggested we sample some spots + 18 pesos (~$1) tacos?!
+I had come to the market to find souvenirs, but the smell of food was distracting enough that I hesitated only a little when my travel partner suggested we sample some spots + 18 pesos (~$1) tacos?!
 I wasn’t going to pass up affordable food.

-We chose two random stands and ordered tacos and burritos.
+We chose two random stands and ordered tacos and burritos from each.
 Both places delivered delicious freshly made tacos that were so full of flavor, I wished we had visited the market sooner because the tacos we had eaten up till that point were subpar.
 Plates cleaned, we crowned our culinary experience at the market the best one so far.

 On the other hand, I didn’t have nearly as pleasant an experience shopping because there wasn’t much variety and the vendors were tough.
 All the haggling skills I gathered over the years were for naught, no one was budging.
 The only set of items I bought, I paid full price.
 After a stop for mangos from the market, and chocolate + caramel filled churros from a nearby churreria, we walked back to Kahlo’s Museum to find another line.
 Obviously, other travelers had heard about the online tickets too.